openvinotoolkit/openvino/docs/articles_en/documentation/openvino_legacy_features/mo_ovc_transition/legacy_conversion_api/supported_model_formats.rst

               :doc:`article <openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_Paddle>`.

-**MXNet, Caffe, and Kaldi** are legacy formats that need to be converted explicitly to OpenVINO IR or ONNX before running inference.
+As OpenVINO support for **MXNet, Caffe, and Kaldi formats** has been **discontinued**, converting these legacy formats to OpenVINO IR or ONNX before running inference should be considered the default path for use with OpenVINO.
-OpenVINO **deprecated these formats** and **removed their support entirely**, converting them to ONNX for use with OpenVINO should be considered the default path.

 .. note::